Roman Josi: 2017–present: Norris Trophy win, captaincy

 In the 2023–24 season, Josi played all 82-game games, finishing first in goals (23) and third in points (85) among defencemen as the Predators returned to the playoffs as the Predators as a team finished seventh in the West and Josi would follow up by playing all six games with a goal and two assists for three points in the Predators first round exit against the Vancouver Canucks.
 He was voted a Norris Trophy finalist for the third time in his career.

 Josi played 53 games of the 2024–25 season.
 During a game on 25 February, Josi was checked hard into the boards by Florida Panthers forward Sam Bennett and sustained a season-ending concussion.
 During his recovery, he was diagnosed with postural orthostatic tachycardia syndrome.
 In a statement announcing Josi's diagnosis, Predators general manager Barry Trotz said he expects Josi to be able to return for the 2025–26 season.

+On 22 January 2026 Josi skated in his 1,000th NHL game.
+He became the first player to reach this career milestone having played all 1,000 games with the Nashville Predators.
+Josi is the 414th NHL player to play 1,000 games in the league, and the 83rd player to do so all with the same team.